thisistfy/keylo-privacy/index.md

 **We collect absolutely nothing.**

-- ❌ No user accounts required
+- No user accounts required
-- ❌ No data sent to any server
+- No data sent to any server
-- ❌ No analytics or crash reporting
+- No analytics or crash reporting
-- ❌ No advertising
+- No advertising
-- ❌ No third-party tracking
+- No third-party tracking

 ## Data Storage

-All data is stored **exclusively on your device**:
+All data is stored exclusively on your device:
 - iOS: Protected by iOS app sandbox
 - Android: Protected by Android app sandbox